Mindfulness Based Stress Reduction for Veterans

 For more information

-If you are interested in learning more about the MBSR program at the Puget Sound VA, please contact Michelle Martinez, MBSR Coordinator, phone: 206-277-1721.
+If you are interested in learning more about the MBSR and/or Loving Kindness Meditation programs at the Puget Sound VA, please contact Michelle Martinez, Program Administrator & Research Specialist: (206) 277-1721.